mesosphere/dcos-docs-site/pages/mesosphere/dcos/version-policy/index.md

 ### Version Lifecycle

 Mesosphere shall provide support services for customers under a current agreement as outlined in the <a href="https://mesosphere.com/mesosphere-support-terms/">Mesosphere Support Terms</a>, for specific versions of Mesosphere DC/OS.
 While these versions are outlined in the Mesosphere DC/OS Version Compatibility Matrix they follow a specific model for determining which versions are supported.
 The model follows an N-2 (for Major and Minor  Versions) and N-4 (for Maintenance Versions) specification.
-Thus, Mesosphere shall provide support services for those versions of DC/OS that are either the current, N, or up to two Minor versions behind. <br>
+Thus, D2iQ shall provide support services for those versions of DC/OS that are either the current, N, or up to two Minor versions behind.<br>

  Examples of Major and Minor versions are as follows: